These fluffy chocolate chip muffins are so soft and taste like they came from the bakery! Recipe makes 1 dozen muffins.

 In another bowl, mix the wet ingredients.

-Spoon muffin batter into the prepared muffin tin.
+Spoon muffin batter into the muffin tin.

 Bake.
 Once complete, allow them to cool before popping them out.